justin2004/weblog/iDE/README.md

 I hope you find this useful.
 Perhaps it can inspire you to build an iDE for yourself.

-Feel free to open a issue or start a discussion on this repository if you need help getting any of this to work or have any ideas on how to extend it.
+Feel free to open an issue or start a discussion on this repository if you need help getting any of this to work or if you have any ideas on how to extend it!

 ---